Mary Scrope: Career

 On 11 May 1509, Mary Scrope's first husband, Edward Jerningham, was one of the gentleman ushers at the funeral of King Henry VII, and Mary herself, as 'Mrs. Jernyngham', was among the ladies granted mantlets and kerchiefs for the funeral.
 On 12 June 'Edward Jernyngham and Mary his wife' were granted a life estate in the manors of Lowestoft and Mutford, which had been forfeited to the Crown by the attainder of Mary's brother-in-law, Edmund de la Pole, 3rd Duke of Suffolk.
 On 24 June Edward Jerningham was chief cup-bearer at the coronation of Katherine of Aragon, and Mary, listed as 'Mrs. Mary Jernyngham', was among the ladies granted cloth for gowns for the occasion.
 From 1509 until 1527 Mary is said to have been one of the ladies who served the Queen.
 In June 1510, Katherine gave her a gown of twany velvet.

 Her first husband, Edward Jerningham, died in 1515, and she attended the Field of the Cloth of Gold as a widow.
 By 1532 she had married Sir William Kingston, who had been appointed Constable of the Tower of London on 28 May 1524, an office which placed him in charge of state prisoners.
 In May 1536 Anne Boleyn, second wife of King Henry VIII, became Kingston's prisoner.
 During her brief time in the Tower, Anne was attended by four women who had served either Katherine of Aragon or her daughter, Mary, and who were said to have been chosen by Thomas Cromwell because they were 'unsympathetic' to Anne: Lady Kingston; two of Anne's aunts, Lady Shelton and Lady Boleyn; and Lady Coffin, the wife of her Master of the Horse.
 Kingston's original instructions from Cromwell were to discourage conversation with Anne.
 However, according to Ives, Anne herself 'began to babble incriminating material' to her attendants, and in a series of letters Kingston duly informed Cromwell of what Anne had said.
 These statements were later used as evidence against her at her trial.
 Kingston described Anne's attendants as "honest and good women", but Anne termed it "a great unkindness in the King to set such about me as I have never loved".

-Lady Kingston is said to have been present when Anne Boleyn apologized to Katherine of Aragon's daughter, Mary Tudor, on the night before her execution, and to have delivered the apology to Mary after Anne’s death.
+Lady Kingston is said to have been present when Anne Boleyn apologised to Katherine of Aragon's daughter, Mary Tudor, on the night before her execution, and to have delivered the apology to Mary after Anne’s death.
 The Queen was brought to the place of her trial in the King's Hall in the Tower of London on 15 May 1536 by the Constable and Lieutenant of the Tower, accompanied by Lady Kingston and Lady Boleyn.
 On 19 May 1536, Sir William Kingston, Lady Kingston, and her three other attendants escorted Anne from her lodgings in the Tower to the scaffold on which she was executed.